TLS termination

 header when fetching the content from your servers.

-Because we set this header, you can check for its presence on your backend by doing something like:
+Because we set this header, you can check for its presence on your backend by including something like this in your vcl_recv

 and that should tell you if the request was a TLS request or not.